dbmcclain/AperturePhotometry/README.md

 Frames are self-calibrating by way of looking up stars in the Gaia DR2 catalog, and matching against our found stars.
 An SNRdB weighted mean gives the magnitude offset to be used for the image, and the accuracy to be expected.
 Just mouse around and see the estimated measured magnitudes.
 Right-click anywhere and see the measurement details.

 The photometry system is now adapted to arbitrary image sizes.
-The Vespara II camera is twice as large, in each dimension, as the Seestar S50.
+The Vespara II camera is twice as large, in each dimension, compared to the Seestar S50.
 But the pixel size is the same.
 So we get 4x the area coverage in one image from the Vespara II.

 The Vespara II also does not provide a FITS stacked image - we have to stack the individual FITS frames ourself, or use the stacked TIFF image that it does provide.
 And neither the individual FITS frames, nor the TIFF stack, carry a plate solution.
 PixInsight can do the image stacking and the plate solution, no problem.
 But it doesn't propagate enough of the plate solution to a saved FITS image for the information to be useful to anyone else.
 So we have to resort to Astrometry.net to get a proper plate solution.
 Save the NewImage.fits from Astrometry.net, and use that image for photometric reductions.